-Service of documents on your opponent is REQUIRED:
+Service of documents on your opponent

-Every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
+The usual rule is that every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
 This means that whenever you mail a document to the court, you also must mail a copy of that document to your opponent at the same time.
-To prove that you did this, you must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.
+You must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.
+If you do not serve your documents on your opponent and if you do not certify service, then this court will not look at your documents.